Find Trade Colleges

 $15,032 Average Tuition & Fees

 DeVry University - Illinois landed the #13 spot in the 2023 rankings for the best value bachelor’s degree trade school programs.
-DeVry University - Illinois is located in Naperville, Illinois and has a large student population.
-In 2021-2022, this school awarded 1,581 bachelor’s degrees to qualified students.
+DeVry University - Illinois is a private for-profit institution located in Naperville, Illinois.
+The school has a large population, and it awarded 1,581 bachelor’s degrees in 2021-2022.

 #14